rahulgopinath/rahulgopinath.github.io/projects.md

 a personal project at learning Scheme language.
 It was sufficiently successful to be included in the product release.

-<h4>2002 SunTec Business Solutions</h4>
+<h4>2002 Suntec Business Solutions</h4>
-Rating Appliance using OSKit: While at SunTec, prototyped a simple rating appliance using [OSKit](https://www.cs.utah.edu/flux/oskit).
+Rating Appliance using OSKit: While at Suntec, prototyped a simple rating appliance using [OSKit](https://www.cs.utah.edu/flux/oskit).
 The OSKit provided all the underlying libraries to build the appliance as a kernel, running directly on the machine.
 While the project never went beyond the prototype